coatlessali/UltraNix/MODS.md

 * [LowTierMinos](https://thunderstore.io/c/ultrakill/p/ImNotSimon/LowTierMinos/) by [ImNotSimon](https://github.com/ImNotSimon) / [Fork](https://github.com/coatlessali/LowTierMinos/tree/patch-1) by [coatlessali](https://github.com/coatlessali)

 ## Issues
-* [UltraFunGuns](https://thunderstore.io/c/ultrakill/p/Hydraxous/UltraFunGuns/) by [Hydraxous](https://github.com/Hydraxous) / Shaders are missing on all custom models
+* [UltraFunGuns](https://thunderstore.io/c/ultrakill/p/Hydraxous/UltraFunGuns/) by [Hydraxous](https://github.com/Hydraxous) / Shaders are missing on all custom models, can be fixed by enabling OpenGLCore in the Unity Build Settings

 ## Borked
-* [WafflesWeapons](https://thunderstore.io/c/ultrakill/p/Waff1e/WafflesWeapons/) by [Waff1e](https://github.com/wafflethings) / Does not load, even after fixing filepaths.
-Not sure if it's related to AtlasLib or not.
+* [WafflesWeapons](https://thunderstore.io/c/ultrakill/p/Waff1e/WafflesWeapons/) by [Waff1e](https://github.com/wafflethings) / PENDING UPDATE - Will be moved to 'OotB'

-I have confirmed that all mods that work on Linux seem to work on MacOS as well.
+* [AtlasLib](https://thunderstore.io/c/ultrakill/p/Waff1e/AtlasLib/) by [Waff1e](https://github.com/wafflethings/) / PENDING UPDATE - Will be moved to 'OotB'

+\* Please don't ask for support regarding this, at least without clarifying that you're playing on an unsupported platform.
+The only part of this that has been tested is the client being able to connect to Intiface Central.